Santa Fe SD26: In service

 The majority of SD26s were placed in both general freight and intermodal service in the Kansas City — La Junta — Albuquerque — El Paso freight pool, while others spent their years running up and down the railroad's Coast Lines.
 The units became known as "slushbuckets" among railfans in reference to their distinctive turbocharger sound, which was considerably more subdued than that produced by either the GP40 or SD40. #4625 was wrecked near Rustler Springs, Texas in August 1974 and was subsequently sent to the scrap yard.

 Afterlife

+Pan Am Railways locomotive #621, an SD26, in Westford, Massachusetts (2007).
+The "blower bulge" (just aft of the cab) and the displaced roof-mounted "torpedo tube" air reservoirs — two distinct SD26 spotting features — are clearly visible.

 Changing philosophies regarding motive power expenditures led the Santa Fe to begin trimming its SD26 roster in the Spring of 1985, when 44 of the locomotives were retired and traded to EMD in exchange for 15 new GP50s.
 The other 35 units were sold at the end of 1986 to Guilford Rail System (now known as Pan Am Railways).
 As of 2012, the last SD26, ST 643 (formerly ATSF 4673), was scrapped.